Written by The Leap on 18 / 09 / 2022

 Unesco World Heritage site in North West Kalahari.
 Dramatic and beautiful chunks of quartzite rise out of the very flat country in dramatic colours which are very special to the local community.
 View over 4000 prehistoric rock paintings.

 Home to the thundering, awe-inspiring Natural Wonder of the World - Victoria falls; a playground for adrenaline junkies.
-You can bungee jump, white water raft and if you are brave enough, perch at the top of the falls in Devil’s pool and have a photo that your family at home will be pleased they didn’t know about at the time!
+You can bungee jump and white water raft.
+If you are brave, you can sit at the top of Devil’s Pool and take a photo that your family at home will be glad they didn’t know about!

 Victoria Falls